ksh168/smolink-url_shortener/pull_request_template.md

 # Description

-Please include a summary of the change and which issue is fixed.
-Please also include screenshots of changes/interface.
+Please include a summary of the change and which issue is fixed and how it will affect the project.

 Fixes # (issue)